qmk/qmk_firmware/docs/custom_quantum_functions.md

 * `matrix_init_*` - Happens midway through the firmware's startup process.
 Hardware is initialized, but features may not be yet.
 * `keyboard_post_init_*` - Happens at the end of the firmware's startup process.
 This is where you'd want to put "customization" code, for the most part.

 !> For most people, the `keyboard_post_init_user` function is what you want to call.
-For instance, this is useful for setting up RGB Underglow.
+For instance, this is where you want to set up things for RGB Underglow.

 ## Keyboard Pre Initialization code